softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 | Key size    | The length of the key                  | 1024 bits           |
 | Cipher text | encrypted data                         | 88338012387532      |

-Consider a simple encryption algorithm that added a number from one to 16, to each character of text.
+Consider a simple encryption algorithm that adds a number from one to 16, to each character of text.
 This would be easy to encrypt and decrypt text and only require a key size of four bits.

 | Value       | Value          |
 | ----------- | -------------- |